-This will prevent the fuel injection and spark firing while cranking the engine.
+This will prevent spark from being created and sent to the spark plug wires while cranking the engine.
 This will also prevent damage to the ignition coil.

 As your taking them out, be careful and don't drop any of them on the floor, or you could cause the spark plug's ceramic insulator to break, and this will cause a misfire!

 Thread the engine compression gauge into the spark plug hole for the number 1 engine cylinder (this is the spark plug hole closest to the drive belt).

-OK, when you're ready, have a helper crank up your Honda as you observe the needle on the compression tester's gauge.
+When you're ready, have a helper crank up your Honda as you observe the needle on the compression tester's gauge.

 Record this compression reading on a piece of paper.
 Include the number of the cylinder this reading belongs to.

 Let's interpret the results of your compression test

-CASE 1: Low or no compression in 2 or ALL cylinders..
-This tells you you've got serious engine mechanical problems.
+CASE 1: Low or no compression in 2 or all 4 cylinders.
+This test result indicates a serious internal problem.

 The most common issues would be: